darkrenaissance/darkfi/doc/src/misc/ircd/ircd.md

 You are now ready to begin using the chat.
 Simply start weechat and everything should work.

+When you join, you will not see any users displayed.
+This is normal since there is no concept of nicknames or registration on this anonymous chat.

+You can change your nickname using `/nick foo`, and navigate channels using F5/F6 or ALT+X where X is the channel number displayed.

 ## Usage (Local Deployment)

 These steps below are only for developers who wish to make a testing